-With changes in legislation coming into force and the introduction of a ‘no fault’ plea, getting a divorce just got a lot easier.
-However, there are still certain steps you need to take in order to apply for a divorce- and one of the most important is completing a D8 form.
+With changes in legislation coming into force, and the introduction of a ‘no fault’ plea, getting a divorce just became a lot easier.
+However, there are still a number of steps involved in applying for a divorce.

-Your next step is to complete a D8 form, which is a requirement for filing for divorce in England and Wales.
+One of these steps is the completion of a D8 form, a requirement for filing for divorce in England and Wales.
 As the D8 form holds huge weight in the divorce process, it’s important that you’re informed about what it entails.
 Here we look to guide you through where to locate a D8 form, where it should be sent, as well as some tips on how to complete it.